How to Research a Company Before Investing: A Step-by-Step Guide

 Buying a stock takes a couple of taps.
 Understanding what you just bought takes work.

-You can boil a sensible research process down to five questions:
+I've boiled my process down to five questions:

 - What does this company actually do?